Aryangp/Ethflix-aryan-gp/CONTRIBUTING.md

 8. **Push Your Changes**: Push your branch to your GitHub fork:

-9. **Create a Pull Request (PR)**: Open a pull request against the `main` branch of the [original Ethflix repository](https://github.com/Aryangp/Ethflix-aryan-gp).
+9. **Create a Pull Request (PR)**: Open a pull request against the `master` branch of the [original Ethflix repository](https://github.com/Aryangp/Ethflix-aryan-gp).
 Be sure to provide a detailed description of your changes in the PR.